ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * an account that holds authorizations for all of the identifiers in the certificate.

-The server SHOULD also consider a revocation request valid if it is signed with the private key corresponding to the public key in the certificate.
+The server MUST also consider a revocation request valid if it is signed with the private key corresponding to the public key in the certificate.

 If the revocation succeeds, the server responds with status code 200 (OK).
 If